Skip to content

 Production crews commonly:

-Large productions may use thousands of prop bills throughout filming, especially during action scenes involving cash throws, explosions, or money-counting sequences.
+Large productions may use thousands of prop bills throughout filming, especially during action scenes involving cash throws, money-counting sequences, large piles, or repeated resets.

 Challenges of Using Fake Money on Camera